ciwin/Intent_Classification/README.md

               metrics = ["accuracy"])
 model.summary()
 ```
-This compiles the model and makes it ready for `training.model.summary()`
+This compiles the model and makes it ready for training. `model.summary()`
 shows a summary of the model.

 ## Training the Model